 These three components compose the core of yurt insurance packages.
 Working together with an independent insurance agent is a great way to get the right amount of coverage in each category for your unique home.

-What Does Yurt Insurance Not Cover?
+What Doesn't Yurt Insurance Cover?

 Just like any other kind of homeowners insurance, yurt insurance comes with a list of specified covered perils, as well as non-covered perils.
-Becoming familiar with what your yurt insurance policy doesn’t cover can save you the hassle of filing claims that are bound to get denied, and in the event of certain non-covered natural disasters, help you find the right kind of policy to protect your home.
+Becoming familiar with what your yurt insurance policy doesn’t cover can save you the hassle of filing home insurance claims that are bound to get denied, and in the event of certain non-covered natural disasters, help you find the right kind of policy to protect your home.

 Yurt insurance does not cover the following perils: